DiscordBot-PMMP/DiscordBot/API.md

 So using a promise we can return an interface that allows you the person sending the request to attach a callback for when the request is `resolved` or `rejected`.

-if its `resolved` it means the request was handled successfully, in this scenario it means message was sent successfully.
+if its `resolved` it means the request was handled successfully, in this scenario it means message was sent successfully and a `ApiResolution` will be passed back.

 if its `rejected` it means something happened, and it failed to finish the request successfully, in this scenario it means the message did not get sent, and a `ApiRejection` (exception) will be passed back.